awslabs/agent-evaluation/docs/targets/q_business.md

 Amazon Q Business is a generative AI–powered assistant that can answer questions, provide summaries, generate content, and securely complete tasks based on data and information in your enterprise systems.
 For more information, visit the AWS documentation [here](https://docs.aws.amazon.com/amazonq/latest/business-use-dg/what-is.html).

-!!! warning

-    This integration currently works only with applications that do not require AWS IAM Identity Center.
-Support for IAM Identity Center-enabled applications will be available in a future release.

 ## Prerequisites

 The principal must have the following permissions: